ilbers/isar/doc/user_manual.md

 To create a Debian package which can carry container images and load them into local storage of docker or podman, there is a set of helpers available.
-To use them in an own recipe, add
-`require recipes-support/container-loader/docker-loader.inc` when using docker and `require recipes-support/container-loader/podman-loader.inc` when using podman.
+To use them in an own recipe, add `inherit docker-loader` when using docker and `inherit podman-loader` when using podman.
 The loader will try to transfer the packaged image into the container runtime storage on boot, but only if no container image of the same name and tag is present already.

 Unless `CONTAINER_DELETE_AFTER_LOAD` is set to `1`, the source container images remain by default available and may be used again for loading the storage after